Pager: History

 Restaurant pagers remain in wide use since the 2000s.
 Customers are given a portable receiver that would usually vibrate, flash, or beep when a table becomes free or when their meal is ready.
-Pagers have been popular with birdwatchers in Great Britain and Ireland since 1991, with companies Rare Bird Alert and Birdnet Information offering news of rare birds sent to pagers that they sell.
+Pagers have been popular with birdwatchers to delier in Great Britain and Ireland since 1991, with companies Rare Bird Alert and Birdnet Information offering news of rare birds sent to pagers that they sell.

 Today, companies like Visiplex offer similar solutions for onsite pager systems in the medical, education and commercial sectors.